 Eleanor as Salieri

 Eleanor Berry is the author of over 25 books and says her first brush with literature was when she broke windows in Ian Fleming’s house at the age of eight.
-“He struck me as being a singularly disagreeable man” she recalls.
+“He struck me as being a singularly disagreeable man with no understanding of children,” she recalls.

 Eleanor specialises in black humour.
 Of Welsh ancestry, she was born and bred in London.
-She holds a BA Hons degree in English.
+She holds a BA Hons, a 2:2, in English, and attended Sussex University.

 After leaving university she worked as a commercial translator, using French and Russian.
-She then worked as a research assistant to a Harley Street specialist, namely Dr. Ratner who died suspiciously.
+She then worked as a debt collector for a Harley Street specialist, namely Dr. Ratner who died suspiciously.
 She has since worked intermittently as a medical secretary.
 She was sacked unfairly from St Bartholomew’s Hospital, in London, because she had been a close friend of the late Robert Maxwell’s.
-(She had worked there for five years!)
+(She had worked there for five years, and her boss was acutely jealous.)

 For a short period of time, Eleanor did voluntary work and read Dostoevsky to the blind.
 She discontinued this abruptly, when a 96-year-old woman mistook her voice for that of her 75-year-old son.
-She now spends most of her time as a writer.
+She now spends all her time as a writer.

-Her interests, among others, include Russian literature, Russian folk songs, Irish rebel songs, the cinema, amateur piano playing, sensational court cases, the medical profession, the sight of men who wear their ties loosened at the neck, entertaining her nephews and swimming across Marseilles harbour for kicks.
-When she dies, she will have her ashes scattered over Marseilles harbour, her favourite place.
+Her interests, among others, include Russian literature, Russian folk songs, Irish rebel songs, the cinema, amateur piano playing, sensational court cases, the medical profession, the sight of men who wear their ties loosened at the neck, entertaining her nephews and swimming across Marseille harbour for kicks.
+When she dies, she will have her ashes scattered over Marseille harbour, her favourite place.

-Eleanor was arrested at Marseilles Airport in August 1978 because she dislocated an Algerian woman’s jaw on the grounds that the woman was being cruel to a dog.
-When she was arrested, she told the gendarmes that she had the same birthday as Robespierre, which, for some reason caused them to giggle hysterically and invite her out for a drink with them.
-(She was not charged.)
+Eleanor was arrested at Marseille Airport in August 1978 because she dislocated an Algerian woman’s jaw on the grounds that the woman was being cruel to a dog.
+When she was arrested, she told the gendarmes that she had the same birthday as Robespierre, which, for some reason, caused them to giggle hysterically and invite her out for a drink with them (she was not charged, but missed her plane).

 Eleanor is the maternal niece of the late, famous self-confessed gypsy author, Eleanor Smith, after whom she was named.
 Sadly, Eleanor Smith died before Eleanor Berry was born.
 Eleanor Smith was a vindictive woman who believed in an eye for an eye and a tooth for a tooth.
 Eleanor Berry believes in an eye for a tooth and a limb for an eye, so woe betide anyone who crosses her path!